bomonike/bomonike.github.io/singularity.md

 The Singularity with profound and unpredictable consequences for human civilization that few can predict today.

-???
-When robots take over work, people will have less and less to do.

-The disturbing aspect of the Singularity is that it
+The fear about ASI (Artificial Super-Intelligence) is that a sentient AI prioritizes its own (or its owner's) needs and desires rather than humanity.

+Total control by AI can render the transition irreversable.

 ## AI & Robots vs. Human Limitations

+In the age of Artificial Super Intelligence (ASI), machines are able to <strong>self-improve</strong>.

-It's naive to say that "retraining" will fix everything.
+PROTIP: We think it's naive to say that "retraining" of people will fix the plight of humans.

-Many retraining aim to create more automation which accelerates the displacement of human workers.
+Many retraining aim to create <strong>more automation</strong>, which accelerates the displacement of human workers even further.

 Individual humans cannot hope to compete with AI and robots like they can with other humans.